-In fact, Hölderlin’s “organic” represents a tendency— in works of art as much as in “nature”— towards a more or less stable, but regulated order.
-The “aorgic,” by contrast, marks a tendency toward dissolution and disorganization; the coming undone of a particular temporary equilibrium.
-Hölderlin first introduces these terms in “Ground for Empedocles” when he is attempting to describe the specificity of the “world” the titular character of his play—Empedocles— inhabits, claiming that, as with the particular relationship between art and nature that characterizes the Greeks, Empedocles’ world is defined by a precise dynamic between “organic” and “aorgic” principles: “The more organic, artistic man is the blossom of nature, the more aorgic nature, when it is sensed purely, by the purely organized, purely and uniquely formed man, affords him the feeling of perfection” (PW,53/ 2:116-17).
-The dynamic between these two tendencies characterizes Empedocles’ world, but also signals the overcoming of that world in their mutual antagonism—Hölderlin calls it the “highest hostility” (der höchsten Feindseligkeit) which is also their “highest reconciliation” (die höchste Versöhnung) (PW,54/ 2:118)— of their relation.
+In fact, Hölderlin’s organic represents a tendency— in works of art as much as in “nature”— towards a more or less stable but regulated order.
+The aorgic, by contrast, marks a tendency toward dissolution and disorganization; the coming undone of a particular temporary equilibrium.
+Hölderlin first introduces these terms in “Ground for Empedocles” when he is attempting to describe the specificity of the “world” the titular character of his play—Empedocles— inhabits, claiming that, as with the particular relationship between art and nature that characterizes the Greeks, Empedocles’s world is defined by a precise dynamic between organic and aorgic principles: “The more organic, artistic man is the blossom of nature, the more aorgic nature, when it is sensed purely, by the purely organized, purely and uniquely formed man, affords him the feeling of perfection” (PW 53; 2:116–17).
+The dynamic between these two tendencies characterizes Empedocles’s world but also signals the overcoming of that world in their mutual antagonism—Hölderlin calls it the “highest hostility” (der höchsten Feindseligkeit), which is also their “highest reconciliation” (die höchste Versöhnung) (PW 54; 2:118)— of their relation.
 He conceives of his own play, in a sense, as nothing but the unfolding of this tension, exemplified by the death of Empedocles.

-As with other oppositions in Holderlin, however, the organic/ aorgic opposition that defines Empedocles world exists only to produce a form of “becoming in dissolution” (Das Weden im Vergehen) a form of self-overcoming where each side of the opposition transcends into its opposite.
-To avoid being abstract, in order for the opposition to become real, or “known” according to Hölderlin:
+As with other oppositions in Holderlin, however, the organic/ aorgic opposition that defines Empedocles’s world exists only to produce a form of “becoming in dissolution” (Das Weden im Vergehen), a form of self-overcoming where each side of the opposition transcends into its opposite.
+To avoid being abstract, in order for the opposition to become real, or “known” according to Hölderlin,

 it must present itself by separating itself in the excess of inwardness where the opposed principles interchange so that the organic, which surrendered itself too much to nature, and which forgot its essence, transcends into the extreme of autonomous activity, whereas nature, at least in its effects on reflective man, transcends into the extreme of the aorgic, the incomprehensible, the non-sensuous, the unformed, the unlimited.
-(PW,53/ 2:117)
+(PW 53; 2:117)